jmamma/MCL/README.md

 - In 2017 the core was modified to work alongside standard Arduino Code and Libraries.
 - In 2018 the MegaCommandLive firmware was refactored in to c++ libraries and is now part of the MIDICtrl framework.
+- In 2021 repository was renamed to MCL.

 ### Firmware Download.